top of page

 Sashiko 刺し子

-Originating in Japan, sashiko was developed as a practical method to repair and reinforce fabric.
-Sashiko, meaning “little stabs” in Japanese, is a centuries-old needle and thread technique rooted in an appreciation of the material, functionality, beauty, and tradition.
+Originating in Japan, Sashiko was developed as a practical method to repair and reinforce fabric.
+Sashiko, meaning “little stabs” in Japanese, is a centuries-old needle and thread technique rooted in an appreciation of the material, repair, reuse, functionality, beauty, and tradition.

 At its core, Sashiko is an expression of resourcefulness and mindfulness.
 The stitches, typically made with white thread on indigo-dyed fabric, form motifs inspired by nature and cultural symbols.
 These designs embody the wabi-sabi philosophy of finding beauty in imperfection and impermanence.